Reid-T-W/alx-backend-javascript/0x01-ES6_promise/README.md

 A function that returns a rejected promise
 ## 6. Handle multiple promises
 ## 7. Load balancer
+Returns the value of the promise that settled fisrt
 ## 8. Throw error / try catch
 A function that throws an error
 ## 9. Throw an error